enonic/app-users/README.md

-Enonix XP - Users App
+Enonic XP - Users App
 ===

 Manage permissions for users, user groups and roles in Enonic XP.